-Mitigation Measure Mitigation Timing Pre- Construction Construction Operation Status Status Notes AES-2a: Minimize OCS construction activity on residential and park areas outside the Caltrain ROW. x X Ongoing The OCS proposed construction schedule has been provided to the JPB.
+Mitigation Monitoring and Reporting Miti gatio n Tim ina Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes AES-2a: Minimize OCS construction activity on residential and park areas outside the Caltrain ROW. x х Ongoing The OCS proposed construction schedule has been provided to the JPB.
 OCS construction began the week of October 2, 2017.
 The D-B has utilized the potholing process to assist in locating conflicts in the 35% design and attempting to relocate OCS pole locations within the ROW.
 AES-2b: Aesthetic treatments for OCS poles, TPFs in sensitive visual locations, and Overbridge Protection Barriers. x Ongoing The design requirements indicated in the measure have been implemented as described, and coordination with the specific jurisdictions regarding pole colors and design is ongoing.
 Coordination with the JPB & local jurisdiction regarding Overbridge Protection Barriers and TPFs is ongoing.
-AES-4a: Minimize spillover light during nighttime construction.
-V x Ongoing OCS construction began the week of October 2, 2017; and the BBI community relations lead has notified nearby residents of upcoming construction.
+AES-4a: Minimize spillover light during nighttime construction. х Ongoing OCS construction began the week of October 2, 2017; and the BBI community relations lead has notified nearby residents of upcoming construction.
 During construction, lighting is faced inward, towards the railroad tracks, and any complaints will be documented and addressed by the BBI community relations lead.
-AES-4b: Minimize light spillover at TPFs.
-X Upcoming The design requirements indicated in the measure are being utilized in the design and construction process.
-AQ-2a: Implement BAAQMD basic and additional construction mitigation measures to reduce construction- related dust.
-X X Ongoing The Dust Mitigation Plan was submitted to the JPB and approved.
-The requirements in the Dust Mitigation Plan will be implemented throughout the construction period and documented in daily reports.
+AES-4b: Minimize light spillover at TPFs. Х Upcoming The design requirements indicated in the measure are being utilized in the design and construction process.